-- The study population included only nurses and other health care professionals.
+- The study population included only nurses and other healthcare professionals.
 It’s a subsection of individuals that may be more careful with their health choices than the general public.

 - The study lacks a control group that did not consume any gluten – this study was set up well before gluten became a food fad.

-Obviously, the study’s limitations indicate that we might want to wait until follow-up studies confirm or refute this potential link.
+The study’s limitations indicate that we might want to wait until follow-up studies confirm or refute this potential link.
 The authors did conclude that: